-Following these 10 injury-prevention commandments of endurance training will help keep you healthy and fit.
+Following these 10 injury-prevention commandments of endurance training will help keep you healthy and fit.1.
+Rest and Recover

 Include rest days in your training plan by taking a complete break from training both physically and mentally.
 Get off your feet, rest your mind, rest your body for the day.
 I recommend training no more than two weeks consecutively without resting.
 Novice and/or masters athletes may require "off" days more frequently.
 Recovery weeks, typically fewer hours spent exercising or less miles trained, should be included every third to fifth week.
 Recovery days, easy non-intense training, should follow hard training days.